danielknos/netatmo2wow_py/Readme.md

 If the log is removed then a new blank log is created which means then some observations might be reported twice to WOW, and the accumulated rainfall will be worng for that particular day
 - uploaded_data.csv - A list of all uploaded data points, this is overwritten every time the code is run
 - failed_data.csv - A list of all the data that failed to be uploaded (if any).
 This list does not inlcude data from netatmo that was from times before the priovus log time stamp

+If anything fails, feel free to email me at daniel.knos@gmail.com